lmgame-org/lmgame-org.github.io/public/blogs/pokemon_red.md

 Because of navigation tasks are too hard and combat control is easy, Pokémon gameplay ends up serving primarily as a test of the underlying navigation gaming harness, rather than a true measure of the model’s reasoning abilities.

 To better distinguish model capabilities even without custom gaming scaffolds, we introduce Lmgame Bench: a curated suite of moderately challenging video games paired with modular, easy-to-integrate gaming harnesses.
+Our benchmark aims to unleash the potential of game as an eval by providing standardized settings for meaningful model evalution rather than harness evaluation.

 ### Game Choice

 To address these issues, we have been meticulous in selecting a diverse set of games with moderate difficulty levels.
-The game choices and metrics designs allow us to distinguish models, even in the absence of extensive scaffolding or harnessing.
+The game choices and metrics designs allow us to distinguish models, even in the absence of extensive harnessing.

 **Sokoban**: scores are calculated as the total number of boxes pushed onto targets, summed over all levels from very simple to the hardest level in Sokoban 1989, until the first deadlock.